Skip to content

 What are the pros and cons of having multiple life insurance policies?

 Holding multiple life insurance policies can offer tailored cover for different aspects of your life.
-For example, you can benefit from a variety of different policies that cover specific needs.
+For example, you might have one policy to provide financial support for your family, and another to protect your mortgage.
+There are a variety of different policies available that cover specific needs.

 Can I name multiple beneficiaries on my life insurance?